Assessing an application for a taxi driver licence

 You'll need a medical report from your GP in the following circumstances:

 - if you’re over 45 years of age

 If your medical report is completed by a medical professional other than your own doctor and they don’t have access to your full medical records, your GP may be asked to give further information.
 This can delay your application.

 Depending on your medical condition, your medical report may have to be referred to Occupational Health Service (OHS) or you may have to undergo further medical checks.
 A decision can’t be made on your licence application until all medical checks have been completed.

-If you are a licence holder the DVA will send you areminder about four months before your licence is due to expire.
+If you are a current licence holder the DVA will send you an electronic notification about four months before your licence is due to expire.